Welcome to Scotland's soils

 The State of Scotland's soils - a collaborative report published in 2011.
 This report pulls together soil information from a variety of sources.
 It looks at the benefits soils provide, the processes that damage soils and the effects that damaged soils can have on people, the economy and the wider environment.

-Go to our gallery to view a range of soil related images provided by our partners.
+Go to our photo library to view a range of soil related images provided by our partners.

 Glossary